 August Garden Tips

 Unlike the past couple of months, August isn’t a chore-heavy month.
 August is more of a water and repeat month, with a couple of to-dos dabbled in the middle.
-The kids are getting ready to go back to school, which may (or may not) free up some time.
 To stay on top of things, you still have some tasks to mark off of your list.
 Continue reading for the August Garden Tips:

 Create Your Fall Planting Design